Things You Thought You Knew – Head in the Clouds

 Yeah, they're like, woo.
 All right.

-So he could have had radio wave vision.
-Man, then he'd have to tune in in his eyes.
+Speaker 1 but radio waves go through walls also right so he could have had radio wave vision and then he'd have to tune in in his eyes

-If you're in a fireplace, right, and you're at some distance from the sun, get someone to walk in front of you with a plate glass window.
+Speaker 1 does not pass through windows not easily not easily no okay do this experiment if you're in a fireplace right and you're some distance from the sun get someone to walk in front of you with a plate glass window.

 Right.
 Okay.